 1 cup shredded cabbage

 2-4 T soy sauce

 1 egg, beaten

-You can also make this with homemade chicken stalk, or store bought chicken stalk as well.
+You can also make this with homemade chicken stock, or store bought chicken stock as well.